DrThomasAger/smile/README.md

 ***(: Smile*** has three key advantages over raw text:

 * **Future Proof**: AI needs structure.
 The time for hinging your entire business on loose text files only one employee understands is over.
-Enable knowledge transfer for new hires and effective co-working by giving your organization a defined prompt instruction language for them to better understand how the prompt works.
+Enable knowledge transfer for new hires and effective co-working by giving your organization a defined prompt instruction language so they can actually understand how each section of the prompt works.
 * **Model-Agnostic**: LLMs of all parameter sizes can read structure written in ***(: Smile***).
 If you're writing in ChatGPT, or talking to an open source LLM on your phone,  ***(: Smile*** just works.
 Transform your prompt library into a set of prompts that works anywhere, any time, no matter what model you use.
 * **Positively Effective**: Get more value per token.
 The guide provided for writing ***(: Smile*** can be effectively leveraged to compose compact prompts that save you money and express more per token.